 I think this recipe is equally delicious when the ingredients are combined using a potato masher.
 It depends how you and your family prefer it.

-Either way, spread the sweet potato mixture evenly in a 13" x 9" glass baking dish or any oblong, 3 quart baking dish.
+Either way, spread the sweet potato mixture evenly in a 13" x 9" glass baking dish or any oblong, 3-quart baking dish.

 Peppered Marshmallows

-Here's the secret to making your sweet potato casserole stand out in the crowd of holiday side dishes.
+Pro Tip: Here's the secret to making your sweet potato casserole stand out in the crowd of holiday side dishes.
 Add pepper to the mini marshmallows then toss them with one teaspoon of orange zest.

 Each little pillowy marshmallow gets a light dusting of pepper and a touch or zest.